Campton Day Use Area

 Yes, Campton Region Swimming Spots is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Campton Region Swimming Spots is a varies-see below on Varies-see below located in NH, near PLYMOUTH.
+Campton Region Swimming Spots is a varies-see below on Varies-See Below located in New Hampshire, near Plymouth.
 Guide to unofficial swimming holes near Campton, NH, including Livermore Falls, Smarts Brook, and West Branch Brook.
 Find directions, access notes, and safety tips.

 The Pemigewasset River and surrounding forests have been vital to the region’s history, serving as hubs for logging and recreation.
 Plymouth and Campton’s proximity to the White Mountains makes them cultural and environmental landmarks of New Hampshire.